networknext/next/sdk/docs/source/contents.rst

 Introduction
 ============

-Network Next works by taking over sending and receiving of UDP packets.
+Welcome to the Network Next SDK!

-To get started, build the SDK and check out the example programs to see how it's used.
+To get started, build the SDK and check out the example programs below.

 Read more
 ---------